P-p-H-d/mlib/README.md

 It is strongly advised not to read the source to know how to use the library but rather read the examples or the tests.

+In this documentation, 'shall' will be used to indicate a user constraint that is mandatory to follow under penalty of undefined behavior.

 Components
 ----------